Hsmarques/my-portfolio/GLITCH_EASTER_EGG.md

 - Users naturally explore gallery from top-left
 - Consistent location regardless of content

-### Why Brutalist?
+### Why Vintage/Retro?
-- Maximum contrast with elegant default theme
+- Creates beautiful contrast with modern default theme
-- Creates "glitch" feeling through jarring transition
+- Evokes nostalgia and timeless photography aesthetic
+- Warm, inviting alternative to dark minimalism
+- Feels like stepping into an old photography studio or classic newspaper
-- Memorable and shareable experience
+- Celebrates the history and craft of photography
-- Fits "reality breach" narrative

 ### Why Toggle Instead of Permanent?
 - Users can experience both themes